udobeke/alx-pre_course/README.md

 My first readme
 This is my time
-i will pass this course with fkying colours
+i will pass this course with flying colours